Project History: Technical Activity and Public Outreach

-- FHR files a Request for an Adjudicatory hearing to DEC (see the Request for an Adjudicatory hearing- 1.5MB PDF) - to appeal the Spill Prevention and Response Division's November decision to establish a site-specific cleanup level of 14 ppb.
-(Also see DEC fact sheet, April 2014)
+- FHRA files a Request for an Adjudicatory hearing to DEC (PDF 1.5M) to appeal the Spill Prevention and Response Division's November decision to establish a site-specific cleanup level of 14 ppb.
+(DEC fact sheet, April 2014 (PDF)

-- FHR submits the draft Alternative Water Systems Management Plan for DEC review.
+- FHRA submits the draft Alternative Water Systems Management Plan for DEC review.

-- FHR delivers draft Site Characterization Report Addendums.
+- FHRA delivers draft Site Characterization Report Addendums.

-- January - Public open house held at North Pole City Hall, with Flint Hills representatives, DEC staff and team, and a DHSS representative.
+- Public open house is held at North Pole City Hall, with Flint Hills representatives, DEC staff and team, and a DHSS representative.

-- June - The ninth community newsletter is issued.
+- The ninth community newsletter (PDF) is issued.